-Run the MS-60 for at least five minutes.
+5. Run the MS-40 for at least five minutes.
 This will circulate oil through the pump and "flush" out any contaminants.
-If any visible contaminants still appear in the pump oil repeat the oil change steps again until the pump oil appears free of contaminants.
-Make sure that before the MS-60 is used that the pump is filled with a sufficient amount of oil.
+Repeat steps 3 & 4 if necessary.
+If any visible contaminants still appear in the pump oil repeat steps 3 & 4 again until the pump oil appears free of contaminants.
+Make sure that before the MS-40 is used that the pump is filled with a sufficient amount of oil (as described in step 4).